 Teaching and learning methods

 This module includes 12 sessions (11 seminars and 1 tutorial) delivered by the module coordinator and invited internal and external lecturers with expertise in particular topics.
 Seminars emphasise active learning, and require participation in group discussions, debates, and other activities.
 A range of teaching and learning activities are used in the seminars, including the use of videos and case studies.
-In addition to the 11 seminars and tutorial, you will also attend 5 skills workshops associated with this module.
 To successfully complete the module, you will need to engage in your own personal study.

 Opportunities for formative assessment and feedback are built into the module in the form of in-class teaching and learning activities.
 These may include, for example: small group work and presentations; small-group and whole class discussions; observed exercises; spontaneous and/or planned questions and answers; and individual activity sheets.
 Staff provide verbal feedback during these activities to help you gauge and develop your knowledge and understanding.

 |Total study time||200|

 Bennett, PW.
 (2021).
 Clinical Psychology, Research and Practice: An Introductory Textbook.
 Oxford University Press.

 Sarafino, E. P., Smith TW.
 (2016).
 Health psychology: Biopsychosocial Interactions.

 Carrie D., Llewellyn CD., Ayers, S., McManus, C., Newman, S., Petrie K.J., Revenson TA., Weinman, J. (Editors) (2019).
 Cambridge Handbook of Psychology, Health and Medicine.
 Cambridge: Cambridge University Press.